iwi/iwi.github.io/_posts/2018-03-31--aggregated_data_density_plots.markdown

 ![imatge5](/images/unnamed-chunk-9-1.png)

-This option is fast enough, so we can now expand it to using one grouping variable.
+This option was fast enough, so I expanded it to using one grouping variable.

 ```r
 library(tidyr)